dice-group/glisten/docs/usage/configuration.md

 ## Evaluation Parameters

-The evaluation parameters can be defined defined by running the benchmark itself (F.e. as CLI arguments)
+The evaluation parameters can be defined by running the benchmark itself (F.e. as CLI arguments)

 The parameters are listed in the following table